 - Your fingerprints will be taken.

 - Any property you have will be taken from you and stored until you are discharged.

 - You will then be allowed to use the phone so you can talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might get to wear your own clothes, if not you you will have to change into a jumpsuit.
+- If you think you will get released quickly, you might get to wear your own clothes, if not you will have to change into a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help others make it through jail intake?

 Click here to comment

 When you post bail, you will get discharged from jail.
 Getting discharged from jail may take anywhere between 15 minutes to quite a few hours.
 Or, simply, the faster you can post bail, the faster you will get out of jail.
 Also, it will depend on if you’ve got a cash bond amount or if a judge has to figure out how much your bail will be.
 For a minor offense, you will be booked and released on your own recognizance.
 When you have served your sentence and are given a discharge date, expect to be released at any time that day – but usually in the morning.